 Imaging tests that may be done include:

 You should be carefully monitored after a hydatidiform mole or at the end of a pregnancy.
-Getting diagnosed with choriocarcinoma early can improve the outcome.
+Early diagnosis of choriocarcinoma can improve the outcome.

 After you are diagnosed, a careful history and exam will be done to make sure the cancer has not spread to other organs.
 Chemotherapy is the main type of treatment.